 Plant Family: Sterculiaceae

 Our raw cacao powder starts as raw whole beans carefully collected from the cacao fruit.
-The beans are washed and then dried using a forced air dehydrator, with temperatures not exceeding 104° Fahrenheit.
+The beans are washed and then dried using a forced air dehydrator.
 The dried, whole beans are then husked and processed into smaller pieces.
 These pieces are then cold pressed, resulting in the separation of raw cacao butter and a raw cacao cake.
 This cake is then further milled into this fine powder.

 Raw cacao powder has a rich flavor that is more subtle in its nuances then its roasted counterpart.
 The aroma has a slight floral aspect balanced with deep chocolate undertones.